 Getting started

-This project allows you to leverage Zeebe APIs (gRPC and REST) in your Spring Boot project.
-Later on, we’ll expand the Spring Zeebe SDK to deliver a Camunda Spring SDK that provides a unified experience for interacting with all Camunda APIs in Java Spring.
+This project allows you to leverage Camunda APIs (gRPC and REST) in your Spring Boot project.
+Later on, we’ll expand the Camunda Spring Boot SDK to deliver an SDK that provides a unified experience for interacting with all Camunda APIs in Java Spring.

 Version compatibility